Colack/Standard/README.md

   <img width="25%" src="https://github.com/code-org-open-source/assets/blob/main/assets/standard-2.png?raw=true" align="right" />
 </a>

 This is our [Standard](https://github.com/code-org-open-source/Standard) libary.
-It comes with all sorts of tools for programming applications, and allows for easier use of the many different tools that [Code.org](https://code.org) provides.
+It comes with all sorts of tools and applications for programming, and allows for easier use of the many different tools that [Code.org](https://code.org) provides.

 Due to the way that [Code.org](https://code.org) handles libraries for Applab, this is not one big library, it is actually dozens, they are all catagorized under one big library for organization purposes.